UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_job_example.md

 } > input.tmp && mv input.tmp input.com
 ```

 Will tell Gaussian how to distribute the `lindaWorkers` through the nodes, even if just one node is used.
-Because of this section `do echo $n:1` only one `LindaWorker` will be added to each node.
+Because of this section `do echo $n:2` two `LindaWorker` will be added to each node.
+In this example, we have a single node with two linda workers.
 This adds a line like the following at the top of your input file

 ```bash